aeshirey/CheeseShop/README.md

 * Create your library project: `$ cargo new --lib CheeseShop`
 * Then make sure your project is using nighly Rust: `$ rustup override set nightly`

-As of 2020-03-10, the `master` branch of PyO3 has changes that will likely break this code, which currently depends on the [0.9.0-alpha.1](https://github.com/PyO3/pyo3/releases/tag/v0.9.0-alpha.1) prerelease.
-Note also that nighly Rust can cause problems if you use this to build production code.
+Note that nighly Rust can cause problems if you use this to build production code.

 ## Cargo.toml